-Yokohama City's positive governance (G-1 issuer profile score) reflects a strong institutional structure with regards to the central government, featuring a stable and predictable cash transfer equalization system.
+Yokohama City's governance is (G-1) reflects a strong institutional structure with regards to the central government, featuring a stable and predictable cash transfer equalization system.
 Governance is also supported by strong policy credibility and effectiveness, transparency and disclosure and budget management.